Secure Software Development Best Practices

 5. Legacy software is reused.

-How Does Cybersecurity Help Ensure Secure Software Development?
+How Does Cybersecurity Help Ensure Secure Development Process?

 More organizations are investing in software security development and cybersecurity technologies, which include SAST tools — like Klocwork.
 Despite that many advances have been made in cybersecurity coverage, much of the effort has been focused on adding security after the fact and improving threat detection.